cockpit-project/cockpit/containers/unit-tests/README.md

 For interactive debugging, run a shell in the container:

-    $ ./start shell     # start an interactive shell on i386
+    $ ./start shell     # start an interactive shell in default container

 You will find the cockpit source tree (from the host) mounted at `/source` in the container.